Leon Glenister

 Call: 2011

-Leon is well-established as a leading barrister at the UK Bar, practising across public, planning and environmental law.
+Leon is well-established as a leading barrister at the UK Bar, practicing in public, education, healthcare and planning/environmental law.

 Contact Practice Managers